-The Wiltshire Wills website is being replaced from early December 2017 by the publication of images of all the wills from the Diocese of Salisbury on our new Wiltshire Wills website.
-For a minority of entries (about 25%) there will also be digital images of the records attached which are available for a small fee.
+The Wiltshire Wills website is being replaced from early December 2017 by the publication of images of all the wills from the Diocese of Salisbury on the Ancestry website, which is available free of charge in WSHC and local libraries.
 Most are original wills and bonds, that is those actually signed by the testator or administrator, although some wills survive only as copies entered in registers.